 Strict liability is a legal doctrine in which, under limited circumstances, a defendant may be held liable for an injury even if he or she was not negligent or at fault for causing the injury.

-California law recognizes strict liability under two scenarios:
+California law only applies strict liability in two types of situations:

 - When the defendant has manufactured, distributed or sold a defective product that injures you, or